The Hebrew letter "Mem" has a numeric value of 40. I will cover the letter first and then I will bring in the numerical value meaning.

 In the Hebrew alphabet, there are five letters that have a final form used when they appear at the end of a word.
-These letters are:
+One of them is the letter Mem (מ) which this blog post is about.
+Here are all five:

 1. Kaf (כ) - final form: ך